Operation Samen-ol-A'emeh

-Operation Samen-ol-A'emeh (عملیات ثامنالائمه "Operation Eighth of the Imams") was an offensive of the Iran–Iraq War between 27–29 September 1981 where Iran broke the Iraqi Siege of Abadan.
+Operation Samen-ol-A'emeh (عملیات ثامنالائمه "Operation Eighth Imam") was an Iranian offensive and operation in the Iran–Iraq War between 27–29 September 1981 where Iran broke the Iraqi Siege of Abadan.
 The operation was carried out by the Iranian army joined by the Islamic Revolutionary Guard Corps.

 Diversionary attack

 On 22 September 1981, Iran began their first successful offensive against Iraq, in order to break the Siege of Abadan.
 The attack began with a diversionary operation.
 A combined arms force of 30,000–40,000 troops attacked the Iraqi forces in a wide front around the Karkheh river in Khuzestan province, Iran, aiming for the road towards Basra, Iraq.
 The Iranians used their regular army supported by Revolutionary Guard infantry, the former using small groups of armored vehicles with full artillery and air support (the Iranians succeeded in establishing air superiority in spite of limited numbers of aircraft and lack of spare parts).
 The operation convinced Iraq that Basra was under attack, consequently, they did not reinforce their troops surrounding Abadan.